davedelong/time/Implementation.md

 - The calendar-relative values will need a way to describe (ideally through the type system) what their components include.
 This would make it easier to prevent non-sensical manipulations, such as "add 3 hours to June".
 - Let's try really hard to not `throw` just because we're trying to deal with "February 30th".
 Handling thrown errors is a pain.
 - Any calendar relative value that has a year (and/or an era) can be converted in to a `Range<Instant>`.
 A missing era would be assumed to be the current era.

+## Concrete "Must-haves"

+### Terms

+- "Calendar-relative" will mean a value that has a timezone, a calendar, and a locale.
+Hereafter abreviated as "TCL" (Timezone-Calendar-Locale) for terseness.

+### Must-haves

+- A "date" that is calendar-relative.
+Ex: "Today" is relative to a user's TCL
+- A "date" that is *not* calendar-relative.
+Ex: "Oct 31" is non-relative until it is explicitly related to a TCL
+- A "time" that is calendar-relative must also have a "date".
+- A "time" that is *not* calendar-relative does not require a date.
+Ex: "3:30 PM"
+- Calendar-relative values can be converted in to a `Range<Instant>`.